Kankoda/LicenseKit/README.md

 LicenseKit only has to be linked to the main target.
 If you use LicenseKit with a Swift package, make sure to set up your package as described in the [online documentation][Documentation].

+> [!NOTE]
+> Starting with LicenseKit 2.1, each release will include a multiplatform build.
+The tag name for a multiplatform release is the version number followed by `-multiplatform`.
+If this proves successful, the multiplatform build will replace the iOS exclusive one in a future update.

 ## Getting started